ni/measurement-plugin-python/README.md

 ## Troubleshooting

-### "File not found" or "No such file or directory" when copying or running a measurement service
+### "File not found" or "No such file or directory" errors when copying or running a measurement service

 If copying or running a measurement service produces "File not found" or "No such file or directory" errors, make sure to [enable Win32 long paths](#enable-win32-long-paths).
 If you are unable to enable Win32 long paths, consider deploying the measurement service to a directory with a shorter path.